 - Be prepared to undertake training to meet current service requirements

 Established on 9th August 2004, Lanarkshire Rape Crisis Centre is situated in Hamilton, and delivers its services across North & South Lanarkshire.
 LRCC provides emotional & practical support to women, and girls over 12 years of age, who have experienced rape and/or any other form of sexual abuse in their lifetime.

 LRCC work in partnership with a number of local agencies, and with violence against women partnerships in North & South Lanarkshire to tackle issues surrounding gender based violence.
 LRCC aims to provide Choice, Support & Empowerment to women and girls, and help them to take back control of their own lives after the impact that trauma has had over a period of time.
 As their HR Business Partner we are supporting the organisation in recruiting a Sexual Violence Prevention Worker (21-25 hours per week), a funded role within the organisation which has current funding to 31st March 2020 however this may be extended by a further three years.

-Edinburgh Rape Crisis Centre is recruiting for the following posts:
+Scottish Borders Rape Crisis Centre (SBRCC) is the only

 RASASH is committed to providing person centred, therapeutic emotional support and advocacy for anyone in the Highlands aged 13 or over affected by sexual violence; and to working to prevent and eliminate sexual violence in all forms.